vieo-us/datacenter-pve-guide/README.md

 ## Introduction

 Would you like to deploy a Virtual Data Center (VDC) in a remote facility and work with Docker Swarm and Kubernetes (K8s)?
 Perhaps you need to establish development, staging, and production environments.
 Do you have the ability to source Metal as a Service (MaaS) or Infrastructure as a Service (IaaS) from an affordable provider?
 If so, this guide series is for you!
-It explains how to configure a VDC server capable of running enterprise workloads using Proxmox VE.
+It explains how to configure a VDC server capable of running enterprise workloads using Proxmox VE (PVE).

 The title says "Data Center," indicating that these guides are written with the idea of clustering several computers sourced from a US-based data center located in Kansas City, MO.
 The hardware considered is enterprise-grade, older model systems, but they are very capable for the proposed deployment.
 This capability is demonstrated in the very first [**G001** guide](G001%20-%20Hardware%20Setup.md), which details the hardware setup.